Guuzzeji/discord-bot/readme.md

-# LeetCode Discord Bot Source Code
+# LeetCode Discord Bot Source

+This is a Discord bot written in TypeScript that uses the Discord.js library to create a bot that can help answer LeetCode problems.
+The bot is designed to be easy to use and provide a friendly way to practice LeetCode problems.

 ## .env Example